 A parallel Coordinated Monostatic DMG sensing instance shall include an initiation phase, a sounding phase, and a reporting phase.

 In the initiation phase, the sensing initiator shall send a DMG Sensing Request frame to each intended sensing responder to request them to participate in the coordinated monostatic DMG sensing instance.
 The STA ID field of the DMG Setup Request frame shall indicate the order of DMG Sensing Request frames and the Monostatic Sounding Mode field shall be set to 0 to identify the parallel sounding mode.
 Each sensing responder shall respond by sending an DMG Sensing Response frame a SIFS after the request.
-If the sensing initiator does not receive a response within the duration of a DMG Sensing Response frame plus a SIFS after a DMG Sensing Request frame, it shall send the next DMG Sensing Request frame the duration of a DMG Sensing Response frame plus after the DMG Sensing Request frame(#1304, #1305, #1391, #1392).
+If the sensing initiator does not receive a response within the duration of a DMG Sensing Response frame plus a SIFS after a DMG Sensing Request frame, it shall send the next DMG Sensing Request frame, the duration of a DMG Sensing Response frame plus , after the DMG Sensing Request frame(#1304, #1305, #1391, #1392).

 In the sounding phase, sensing responders shall start to send one or more DMG monostatic sensing PPDUs in parallel no later than a SIFS after the last DMG Sensing Response frame.
 DMG monostatic sensing PPDUs transmitted by each sensing responder shall be separated by a SBIFS.

-If the Sensing Instance SN field of the TDD Beamforming Information field in the DMG Sensing Request frame is set to 1, the DMG monostatic sensing PPDUs transmitted by each sensing responder shall cover the number of transmitting AWV indicated by the Number TX Beams Per Instance field and the times of repetition indicated by the Repeat Per Instance field within the DMG Sensing Scheduling subelement within the DMG Sensing Measurement Session element.
+If the Sensing Instance SN field of the TDD Beamforming Information field in the DMG Sensing Request frame is equal to:

+1, the DMG monostatic sensing PPDUs transmitted by each sensing responder shall cover the number of transmitting AWV indicated by the Number TX Beams Per Instance field and the times of repetition indicated by the Repeat Per Instance field within the DMG Sensing Scheduling subelement within the DMG Sensing Measurement Session element.
 The duration of the transmission of the DMG monostatic sensing PPDUs including the SBIFS shall be equal to the Sounding Duration field within the DMG Sensing Instance Duration element delivered by the sensing responder in the DMG Sensing Measurement Response frame.

-If the Sensing Instance SN field of the TDD Beamforming Information field within the DMG Sensing Request frame is set to i (i > 1), the DMG monostatic sensing PPDUs shall cover the number of transmitting AWV indicated by the Num of TX Beams in Instance field and the times of repetition indicated by the Num of Repeat in Instance field within the TDD Beamforming Information field of the DMG Sensing Request frame with Sensing Instance SN field equals i - 1.
-The duration of the transmission of the DMG monostatic sensing PPDUs including the SBIFS shall be equal to the Sounding Duration field of the DMG Sensing Response frame of the instance with the Sensing Instance SN field equals i - 1.
+i (i > 1), the DMG monostatic sensing PPDUs shall cover the number of transmitting AWV indicated by the Num of TX Beams in Instance field and the times of repetition indicated by the Num of Repeat in Instance field within the TDD Beamforming Information field of the DMG Sensing Request frame with Sensing Instance SN field set to i - 1.
+The duration of the transmission of the DMG monostatic sensing PPDUs including the SBIFS shall be equal to the Sounding Duration field of the DMG Sensing Response frame of the instance with the Sensing Instance SN field set to i - 1.